domainmod/domainmod/README.md

 # Live Demo
-Not sure if the DomainMOD is what you're looking for?
+Not sure if DomainMOD is what you're looking for?
 Don't want to waste your time installing it only to find out that it's not?
 As a developer myself, I hate when that happens, so I always try to run live demos so you don't waste your time.

 So go ahead, take the live demo for a test drive before you install! http://demo.domainmod.org

 # Downloading
-You have two options for downloading the DomainMOD.
+You have two options for downloading DomainMOD.

 NOTE: Whenever possible I recommend that you use option #1, the git repository download directly from your server.
 Not only is it a nice quick install, but it makes upgrading a breeze (more info below).